Royleong31/Sanitiser-Firmware/README.md

 - The dispenser will be connected to WiFi and plugged into a wall power supply.
 - Both of the cores on the ESP32 are used simultaneously, 1 for detecting hand near the IR sensor and another for sending APIs to the server.
 - It is similar to the system without WiFi, just without the LoRa part.
-- There is no PCB yet, just an ESP32, resistors, MOSFET and motor mounted on a donut board.
+- There is no PCB yet, just an ESP32, resistors, MOSFET, IR led, IR phototransistor and motor mounted on a donut board.
 - As the dispenser and company IDs are unique to the dispenser, the buffer array is only 1 dimensional, instead of 2 dimensional like in the gateway above. (dispenserId and companyId are stored as global variables in the code)

 ~ Upon detecting a hand